 1. Listed here are the course outcomes/objectives assessed in this course which play an integral part in contributing to the student’s general education along with the general education competency it supports.

-General Education Competency: Engage
+General Education Competency: Communicate

 Course Outcomes or Objectives Supporting the General Education Competency Selected:

-Compare and contrast leadership styles.
+Describe a leader's role in creating and motivating an effective team environment.

 B. Other Course Objectives/Standards

-Recognize and explain situational leadership
+Explain the meaning of leadership and how it differs from management and the importance of leadership and personality traits of effective leaders.

-Select and defend management philosophies, leadership traits, and/or behaviors in a given business situation.
+Describe the traits and behaviors of different leadership styles and how to adapt them to different situations.

-Analyze cases and formulate a leadership “fit” with organizational needs.
+Define and explain the various leadership theories and their effectiveness.

-Interpret leadership trends evidenced by contemporary business managers or leaders.
+Review strategies leaders can use for dealing with resistance, change, and distractions.

-Illustrate a planned leadership style given a business challenge..
+Prepare and/or present accurate, authoritatively cited research related to the study of Leadership and Management Practices, following APA 7th ed. guidelines.

 DISTRICT-WIDE POLICIES: